Courses

 70 % – Decent

 OVPN keeps things relatively simple when it comes to plans and pricing.
 There are three plans available with the only difference being the pricing and timespan of the subscription.
-Each OVPN subscription only includes up to four simultaneous connections but allows for unlimited bandwidth.
+Each OVPN subscription only includes up to four simultaneous connections, but increases that limit by one for each year you’re subscribed.

 The monthly plan, which comes in at exactly $11 per month, is far from a great deal.
 For example, if you look at our Mullvad review, you’ll see that Mullvad offers five connections per account rather than four and cuts about a third of the cost off what OVPN is asking.